 - Complete the Nomination Form and answer the questions provided.
 If you need additional space to provide your answers, please attach additional pages (no more than three).

-- Complete your nomination online
+- Complete your Junior Citizen of the Year nomination online

-All nominations are due by March 1, 2024.
+All nominations are due by March 1, 2025.

 The ICCF board created the annual award to honor those who make helping others and strengthening their community an important part of their lives, and also to inspire others to give back to their community as well.
 Previous recipients include (Linda Hock (2023), Axel Raybourn (2023 Junior), Timothy Haskin (2020/21), Nancy Huck (2018/19), Aileen Elliott (2017), Brad Saegesser (2016), Kelby Ruckle (Whittemore, 2015), Kathy Alward (Hale, 2014), Jane Meyer (Oscoda, 2013) and Dan Stock (Oscoda, 2012).
 In 2013, ICCF also honored two community champions: David Wentworth of Tawas City and Tara Western of East Tawas.